bartvanderwal/checkvsincludes/README.md

  - Add check that there are no `.cshtml' with build action `None` (can also cause deploy bugs)

 Using Visual Studio Web Deploy and had some nasty issues because files were not **included** in your project?
 Do you want to prevent this from ever happening again?
-Well I did, and because I couldn't find a generic solution to it yet - not even on [Stack Overflow](http://stackoverflow.com/questions/7271471/how-do-i-find-files-that-are-missing-from-visual-studio-projects) - so I created this Node application.
+Well I did, and because I couldn't find a generic solution to it yet - not even on [Stack Overflow](http://stackoverflow.com/questions/7271471/how-do-i-find-files-that-are-missing-from-visual-studio-projects) - I created this Node application.

 ### How to use it
 - [Install Node](https://nodejs.org) - if you didn't have it yet.